The Shores and Islands Region in Northern Ohio along Lake Erie has a lot to offer for fun things to do.

-The museum’s post office roots came in a literal full circle.
-As the inspiration for the museum came from four carousel postage stamps that were issued in 1988.
+The museum’s post office roots came into a literal full circle.
+The inspiration for the museum came from four carousel postage stamps that were issued in 1988.

 7000 Kalahari Dr, Sandusky, OH

-Sandusky offers 5 indoor waterpark options that have perfect swimming conditions all year round.
+Sandusky offers several indoor waterpark options that have perfect swimming conditions all year long.

 Kalahari is one of the largest indoor waterparks in the United States.